-Section 3.
+Section 1.3.
 The purpose of this Article is to recognize the right of the bargaining agent to represent City employees in the bargaining unit in negotiations with the City.

-Section 4.
-The City, when exercising the right to create or combine positions shall notify COBEA in writing and in a timely manner.
-If a dispute exists concerning the appropriateness of inclusion or exclusion of a position, the parties shall meet to discuss the issues.
-If after the meeting the dispute remains, either party may petition the Employment Relations Board for unit clarification.
+Section 1.4.
+The City, when exercising the right to create, reclassify and/or combine positions shall notify COBEA in writing and in a timely manner.
+COBEA will have 15 business days to formally respond upon receipt of notification by the City.
+If a dispute exists concerning the appropriateness of inclusion or exclusion of a position, the parties shall meet to discuss the issues within the 15 day period.
+If, after the 15 day period expires, and the dispute remains, either party may petition the Employment Relations Board for unit clarification.
+Consistent with ORS 243.698, the City will not be precluded from hiring the position at the posted wage, however, the City recognizes the obligation to bargain and honor any interest arbitration decision.

 ARTICLE 2 - WAIVER AND SCOPE

-Section 1.
-This Agreement shall not be modified in whole or in part except by an instrument, duly executed by both parties.
+Section 2.1 This Agreement shall not be modified in whole or in part except by an instrument, duly executed by both parties.

-Section 2.
-This contract constitutes the sole and entire existing Agreement between the parties and completely and correctly expresses all rights and obligations of the parties.
+Section 2.2 This contract constitutes the sole and entire existing Agreement between the parties and completely and correctly expresses all rights and obligations of the parties.

 ARTICLE 3 - ASSOCIATION RIGHTS

-Section 1.
-Employees shall have the right to form, join, and participate in the activities of employee organizations of their own choosing, for the purpose of representation on matters of employee relations.
+Section 3.1 Employees shall have the right to form, join, and participate in the activities of employee organizations of their own choosing, for the purpose of representation on matters of employee relations.
 Employees shall also have the right to refuse to join or participate in the activities of any employee organization.
-No employee shall be interfered with, intimidated, restrained, coerced, or discriminated against by the City or by an employee organization because of his exercise of these rights.
+No employee shall be interfered with, intimidated, restrained, coerced, or discriminated against by the City or by an employee organization because of their exercise of these rights.

-Section 2.
+Section 3.2

-(a) The terms of this Agreement have been made for all employees in the bargaining unit and not only for the members of the COBEA.
-Accordingly, it is fair that each employee in the bargaining unit pay his own way and assume his obligation along with the grant of equal benefits.
+(a) The terms of this Agreement have been made for all employees in the bargaining unit and not only for the members of COBEA.
+Accordingly, it is fair that each employee in the bargaining unit pay their own way and assume their obligation along with the grant of equal benefits.

-(b) The City, when so authorized and directed in writing by the Secretary of the COBEA on the authorization form provided by the City, will deduct current Association dues from the wages of all employees in the bargaining unit.
+(b) The City, when so authorized and directed in writing by the Secretary of COBEA on the authorization form provided by the City, will deduct current Association dues from the wages of all employees in the bargaining unit.

-(c) The City will not be held liable for check-off errors, but will make proper adjustments with the COBEA for errors in the following pay period.
+(c) The City will not be held liable for check-off errors, but will make proper adjustments with COBEA for errors in the following pay period.

-(d) Any regular employee who is a member of the bargaining unit and has not joined the Association within (30) thirty days of becoming a regular employee shall have deducted from his pay by the City, as a condition of employment, a monthly service fee in lieu of dues in an amount certified to the City by the Association.
+(d) Monthly Service Fee: Any regular employee who is a member of COBEA and has not joined the Association within (30) thirty days of becoming a regular employee shall have deducted from their pay by the City, as a condition of employment, a monthly service fee in lieu of dues in an amount certified to the City by the Association.
 This service fee shall be used on a pro-rata basis solely to defray the cost of its services rendered in negotiation and administering the agreement.
 Service fee deductions shall be made only if accrued earnings are sufficient to cover the service fee after all other authorized payroll deductions have been made.